• About

 Lemon Blueberry Scones. - harvestandnourish.com

 Made with lots of warming cinnamon, buttermilk and vanilla, these better-than-the-bakery Lemon Blueberry Scones are my favourite.
 They’re packed with fresh (or frozen) blueberries then topped with a sprinkle of turbinado sugar for a bakery-style finish.
-Perfect for a chilly morning with hot coffee, a mid-day pick-me-up or a late-night snack!
+Perfect for an early morning breakfast with hot coffee, a mid-day pick-me-up or late-night snack.

 We have settled into the snowy holiday season.
 The coats and boots are getting heavier, and my bakes are getting cozier.
 Enter these blueberry scones, a new and improved version of a recipe I first published during a snow storm in April 2022.

-Here’s everything you’ll need to make these Blueberry Scones
+Here’s everything you’ll need to make these Lemon Blueberry Scones

 • 2 cups (260 grams) all-purpose flour